 What are the Gnar Pirates?

-Our youth competitive team.
+The nickname of The Missoula Climbing Team.
 Our athletes compete throughout the northwest from August through June.
 They compete as part of the USA Climbing Bouldering and Sport climbing disciplines.

 My child is/has been in one of Freestone's youth programs.
 Can we join the team?